MikeAustin71/stringopsgo/strops/v2/wt_HowToRunTests.md

 ## Cover Profile

 Generate the code coverage detail.
-Run this in *strops/v2* directory:
+Run this command in the *stringopsgo/strops/v2* directory:

 `go test -coverprofile=xx_coverage.out`

 The following provides for code coverage display in your browser.
-Run this on the terminal command line and run it in the *strops/v2* directory:
+Run this on the terminal command line and run it in the *stringopsgo/strops/v2* directory:

 `go tool cover -html=xx_coverage.out`